SySS-Research/smbcrawler/README.md

 run it with `-oA` to gather the most amount of information.

-When you finnished running `smbcrawler`, take a look at the `*.grep` file or the `*.xml` file in a browers, if it small enough, and look for interesting file names.
+When you finnished running `smbcrawler`, take a look at the `*.grep` file or the `*.xml` file in a browser, if it small enough, and look for interesting file names.
+Virtual hard drives (typically ending on `vhdx`, `vhd`, `vmdk`, ...) are worth investigating.
+Lots of times you find other sensitive data, like applications, contracts, credit cards, e-mails, etc.

 It's also a good idea to grep for several keywords (case insensitive) in the autodownload directory: